 This is exactly the same methodology as gender pay gap, but it uses pay data from bonuses paid in the 12 month period ending with the Snapshot Date.

-The difference between the average (or middle) man and woman.
+This is the difference between the average (or middle) man and woman.
 The values for each can be calculated by either adding up every man or woman’s pay and dividing it by the number of men/women (Mean); or it can be calculated by ranking all the men/women in order from highest pay to lowest pay then choosing the middle person in each list (Median).
-The gender pay gap can be described as either (a) percentage or by (b) a more intuitive description of the relationship between the two values.
+The gender pay gap can be described as either (a) a percentage or by (b) a more intuitive description of the relationship between the two values.
 To calculate (a) the legislation says to use the formula: (male-female)/male where male and female are the average pay values described above.